Pedapadu: Education

 For higher education, students typically travel to Eluru, which hosts colleges, vocational institutes, and a medical college.

 The level of literacy in men is higher compared to that of women, a scenario consistent with overall rural trends across India.
 However, through government intervention as mentioned in the Demographic section previously, there has been a greater initiative in increasing literacy rates among women.
-Educational outreach campaigns and school attendance incentives, such as free midday meals, scholarships, and provision of school uniforms, have also served to achieve increased enrollment rates, particularly for disadvantaged groups of sceduled castes and tribes.
+Educational outreach campaigns and school attendance incentives, such as free midday meals, scholarships, and provision of school uniforms, have also served to achieve increased enrollment rates, particularly for disadvantaged groups of scheduled castes and tribes.

 Culture and religion

 The majority of Pedapadu residents practice Hinduism, much like that of the greater Indian population.
 The village is home to numerous temples serving as spiritual and cultural centers.
 Common religious practices occur around times of festivals and auspicious times.
 Such practices include Vinayaka Chavithi (also known as Ganesh Chaturthi), Sankranti, Dasara, Ugadi (Telugu New Year).

 The village temples typically host yearly festivals, which include processions, dances, and village feasts (annadanam), often accompanied by traditional music, street plays, and communal rituals that reinforce local traditions and social cohesion.
 There are small Christian and Muslim minorities in the village, reflective of religious diversity in the greater Andhra Pradesh and South India.

 Oral traditions and cultural events remain vibrant, especially during the festivals, and elderly villagers regularly pass on oral histories.
 This practice of preserving heritage through oral stories is common to all cultures and villages around the globe, where stories form part of the essential means of transmitting values, history, and social identity from one generation to the next.
 A general purpose of these stories is to retain and strengthen the sense of identity tied to the village.